auzbuckley/agile_resources/what_is_agile.md

 ![cone of uncertainty](http://www.agilenutshell.com/assets/definitions/cone-of-uncertainty.png)

-:bulb: **[The Law of Diminishing Returns:](http://blog.garridovaz.com/agile-planning-and-the-law-of-diminishing-returns/)** If something goes awry in your project, it is easy to fall into the mindset that "next time we just need to be better at planning" a.k.a. spend more time planning, when you approach complexity with a deterministic approach.
+:bulb: **[The Law of Diminishing Returns:](http://blog.garridovaz.com/agile-planning-and-the-law-of-diminishing-returns/)** When you approach complexity with a deterministic approach and something goes wrong, it is easy to fall into the mindset that "next time we just need to be better at planning" a.k.a. spend more time planning; essentially an extension of the phrase "measure twice, cut once".
 While planning is absolutely critical, the law of diminishing returns dictates that at some point, doing more planning will turn to waste, and eventually even negative returns.

 ![law of diminishing returns](http://blog.garridovaz.com/wp-content/uploads/2017/07/Diminishing-returns-1024x727.png)